keyan-m/elm-cardano/README.md

 More information about this project is also available in the different documents in the `docs/` dir of the repo.

+## Adding elm-cardano to an existing Elm project

+If you have an already existing Elm project, instructions are in the `docs/from-elm-to-elm-cardano.md` file.

+## FAQ

+There is a dedicated `docs/FAQ.md` file, answering questions like:

+- Why is there an elm-cardano binary?
+- Why isn’t the elm-cardano package published?
+- Why isn’t it possible to compile with --optimize?
+- Why does elm-cardano have its own JS loader?
+- What is the interop story with other JS tools?
+- Does elm-cardano have an emulator?
+- Is elm-cardano usable with a local testnet?
+- How to use an API provider with elm-cardano?
+- Is elm-cardano usable in the Backend?

 ## Contributions

 Contributions are very welcomed!
 For now things are moving fast so I suggest